AntiRain114/Smartchair/readme.md

 # Smart Chair Prototype

-This repository contains the code for a smart chair prototype designed to monitor and evaluate the user's sitting posture using LDT0-028K sensors.
+This repository hosts the code for an innovative smart chair prototype, designed to monitor and correct sitting posture using LDT0-028K sensors.
+This project aims to mitigate the health risks associated with prolonged sedentary behavior by providing real-time feedback on posture.

 ## Contents